-The prevalence of multinational corporations in the economy, particularly their dominance in developing economies calls for regional or international collaboration in competition issues in order to curb out cross-border anti-competition practices.
-The Namibian competition legislation makes room for such collaboration, by allowing the NaCC to collaborate with their counterparts outside the Namibian borders.
+The prevalence of multinational corporations in the economy (at least in the sense that Namibia is part of SACU), particularly their dominance in developing economies calls for regional or international collaboration on competition issues in order to curb cross-border anti-competitive practices.
+The Namibian competition legislation makes room for such collaboration, by allowing the NaCC to collaborate with their counterparts outside the country's borders, but Namibia has no trade borders with its main trading partner.